-NB Oktoberfest – New Bedford, MA
+Nashoba Valley Oktoberfest – Westford, MA

-We have just added these maps with the locations of each Oktoberfest.
+We have added maps with the locations of each Oktoberfest.
 We may not have had the exact location for each Oktoberfest so in some instances we have placed the marker in the general vicinity of the Oktoberfest.
 Be sure to get specific directions from another source and do not solely rely on our map at the moment.
 We have also noticed that the markers may not show up on some mobile browsers.
 We will work to sort out this bug in the future.

 Please confirm dates, locations and activities available at the Oktoberfest before going.
 That's one reason that we provide a website address when we find one.
 We attempt to ensure that the information for each Oktoberfest is accurate but there are bound to be a few errors.
 If you let us know when you find one, we will fix it.
-In some cases, we may link to the 2012 event when information for 2013 is not available.
+In some cases, we may link to last year's event when information for this year is not yet available.
 Do not be fooled.

 The festivals listed range in size.
 Some events may have hundreds of thousands of attendees.
 Others may have only a handful.
 We're sorry that we don't have more information about attendance numbers at the moment.
 We will do our best to add this information as time goes on.